Mitch McConnell will step down as Senate minority leader in November

 "That day arrived today," McConnell said.

 The Kentucky Republican, 82, had faced questions about his health for several months.
-Most recently, he abruptly froze and seemed unable to speak during two press conferences in July and August.
-In March, he fell during a dinner eventat a D.C. hotel, and spent five days in the hospital.
-His office said he received treatment for a concussion, and spent about a week in inpatient rehab to also address a "minor rib fracture."
+Most recently, he abruptly froze and seemed unable to speak during two news conferences, in July and August.
+In March of last year, he fell during a dinner eventat a D.C. hotel and spent five days in the hospital.
+His office said he received treatment for a concussion and spent about a week in inpatient rehab to also address a "minor rib fracture."

 McConnell's legacy